audiopixel/pixelmixer/README.md

 * Animate particles / sprites / textures in any WebGL or Three.js project
 * Lighting conceptualize / architectural tool
 * Generate shaders that can be used in separate OpenGL applications
-* Run massive LED walls with dedicated server / gaming laptop, triggered by mobile MIDI / OSC API
+* Run high performance with dedicated server, triggered by mobile MIDI / OSC API